 The first version of Flutter, which is known as “Sky”, appeared five years ago.
 For Google, like for its creator, it took three more years to get this open-source UI framework into shape and prepare its stable version for release, which was in December 2018.
 Being limited by using only on Android-powered devices, Flutter was gradually turned into a cross-platform tool that can be employed for building applications for iOS, Linux, Windows, and other operating systems from one codebase.
 Currently, Flutter is mostly focused on mobile application development.
 However, it is also possible to create Flutter desktop applications.
 Such sophistication let Flutter get a place in the top ten of the most utilized frameworks in 2020.

 Google keeps improving and augmenting its product, so Flutter’s latest 1.17.0 version released in 2020 provides advanced performance on Apple gadgets as well as fresh Material widgets and novel network tracking.
 According to the Google flutter review, there are two main components of Flutter.
 The first is a Software Development Kit (SDK) that includes a set of tools for building apps including those that convert its code into native Android and iOS codes.
 The second is a UI widget-based library (aka framework).
 Its elements (buttons, sliders, text inputs, etc.) will let you tailor your future app to your unique needs.
-Flutter uses Dart as its programming language that is primarily honed for front-end development.
+The flutter programming language is Dart.
+Dart is primarily honed for front-end development.
 It requires a little fine-tuning to learn how to work with it in case you have good skills in Java or C++ programming.
 All the elements are combined to form a unique architecture.

-The structure of Flutter significantly conditions the way it operates.
+The structure of the Flutter framework significantly conditions the way it operates.

 How Does Flutter Work: Nuts and Bolts

 Flutter App Development: Pros

 The above-mentioned features of Flutter define the benefits this tool brings to developers and users.